Home » Recipes » Course » Salads » Creamy Caesar Potato Salad with Bacon

 Is it OK to make a potato salad the day before?

 Yes!
-Potato salad actually gets even better over time as the flavours in the dressing have time to absorb into the potatoes and the flavours all get to know each other.
+Potato salad gets even better over time as the flavor in the dressing has time to absorb into the potatoes, and the flavors all get to know each other.
 This salad will keep well for 5 days, stored in the fridge in a covered container.

 How long do you boil potatoes for potato salad?